Electronic circuits terms for beginners (2024)

 12. PCB

-You know, circuit prototypes help us to verify the results and give us a clear vision of if the circuit is going to work in real time situations or not.
+You know, circuit prototypes help us to verify the results and give us a clear vision of whether the circuit is going to work in real-time situations or not.

 Following is the example of a PCB board: